It might have been 30 years ago today that President of the Philippines Ferdinand Marcos would await the final count of his re-election bid.

 The sudden showdown between the ostentatious Marcos and Corazon Aquino, widow of assassinated Marcos critic Benigno Aquino III, was an unpredictable equation for much of the watching world, including our very own Central Intelligence Agency.

-Fearing that Marcos might try to bolster his votes through fraud and continue to contribute to the deterioration of the Filipino political environment, CIA issued a Special National Intelligence Estimate, now available in the online CREST database, in the days before the contest titled “IMPENDING ELECTION CRISIS IN THE PHILIPPINES: IMPLICATIONS.”
+Fearing that Marcos might try to bolster his votes through fraud and continue to contribute to the deterioration of the Filipino political environment, CIA, in the days before the contest, issued a Special National Intelligence Estimate titled “IMPENDING ELECTION CRISIS IN THE PHILIPPINES: IMPLICATIONS,” now available in the online CREST database.

 Skeptical that an Aquino win was even possible, sure that the U.S. would be blamed regardless of the results …